NalianAchei2020/e-learning/README.md

 # 📖 E-LEARNING <a name="about-project"></a>

-"E-learning" is a project that helps train web developers remotely by following software development best practices such as pair-programing, collaboration, and code reviewing
+"E-learning" is a project that helps train software developers remotely by following software development best practices such as pair-programing, collaboration, and code-reviewing.
+This platform has three actors: admins, code reviewers, and students.
+Students access learning resources and products on the student dashboard.
+They have daily lessons, exercises, and projects.
+After completing a project, students can request a review by providing a pull request link.
+The code reviewer evaluates the project and gives feedback.
+The code reviewer can approve the project or request changes.
+The student then submits the project to the admin.

 _[E-LEARNING]_ is React project